Companies face fierce competition when it comes to attracting and retaining top talent.

 1. Do Your Research

-Audit your existing onboarding processes to identify areas for improvement.
+Audit your existing new hire onboarding practices to identify areas where you can improve the onboarding process.
 Speak to recent hires about their onboarding experience to find out what worked as well as where the gaps were.

 2. Make a Plan